Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 • version_id, edited_at_utc, editor, change_note, approver_1, approved_at_utc_1, approver_2, approved_at_utc_2, published_at_utc, policy_url, version_history_url

-• Acknowledgments (CSV/PDF)
+• Acknowledgments (CSV or PDF)

-• Targeted audience, due date, completion %, overdue readers (filters for org/role/location)
+• Targeted audience, due date, completion %, overdue readers (filters for org, role, location)

 • Policy Packet (PDF)